Inquest into parole failure continues as convicted rapist admits to raping girl at a Sydney dance studio

 WARNING: Graphic content

-When confused parents noticed they hadn't seen a seven-year-old girl for 15 minutes at a south Sydney dance studio on November 15 last year, they all decided to pitch in and help find her.
+When confused parents noticed they hadn't seen a 7-year-old girl for 15 minutes at a south Sydney dance studio on November 15 last year, they all decided to pitch in and help find her.

 What one of those concerned parents, Nicola Gilio — whose child was dancing with her friends at the time — discovered when he checked an upstairs toilet of the Arena building in Kogarah will likely haunt him forever.